What is it about us teachers? We never seem to be able to value ourselves. We take our super-powers for granted and then sell ourselves short.

 What did I realise?

 If I’m good enough to teach, I’m good enough to charge THE rate.
 If I’m not good enough to teach, I should up-skill first.

 If I charge less than THE rate then I will undercut other local teachers who are trying to pay THIER mortgages and THEIR childcare.
 I might take students away from them purely because I’m cheaper and drive down the local rate making it harder for everyone to make a living.

 I need to charge THE rate as a minimum if I’m going to be a worthy member of the union.

 I had no trouble getting students.
 If a parent suggested they could get cheaper lessons elsewhere I suggested they try them and get back to me if it doesn’t work out.
 See what I did there?
 I valued myself and it paid off because they almost always came back!

-So hopefully by next week the teachers I support in the Doremi Sofa will be feeling a little more valued and a little less like imposters.
+So hopefully by next week the Doremi Members I support will be feeling a little more valued and a little less like imposters.
 I hope you do some work on yourself at home too, so that you can feel the same benefit.